Contents Menu Expand Light mode Dark mode Auto light/dark, in light mode Auto light/dark, in dark mode Skip to content

 CAHUTE_LINK_MEDIUM_WIN32_CESG¶

-As described in Driver detection on Microsoft Windows, we must detect if the device driver is CESG502 or a libusb-compatible driver by using SetupAPI or CfgMgr32, and use this medium in the first case.
+As described in Windows USB drivers, we must detect if the device driver is CESG502 or a libusb-compatible driver by using SetupAPI or CfgMgr32, and use this medium in the first case.

 Note that CESG502 waits for calculator input by default, and always requires a buffer bigger than the actual input it receives (4 KiB is usually enough).
 It also abstracts away whether it using bulk transfers directly, or USB Mass Storage, into a stream interface; this however does not allow you to make SCSI requests directly.